Handicap Parking Space Painting Requirements: Your Questions Answered

 No. Handicap parking spaces are not limited to commercial buildings.
 The Americans with Disabilities Act states that handicapped parking spaces are required to be set up in all public and publicly funded housing.
 Parking accommodations for persons with disability are also required in federal, state, and municipal facilities.
 These include courthouses, hospitals, schools, prisons, and more.

 Owners of bars, shops, theaters, hotels, recreational facilities, rehabilitation centers, museums, and other similar establishments are also required to follow ADA regulations on handicap parking spaces.
+That means these business owners must either learn about handicap parking space painting requirements or work with someone who does.
 These regulations also apply to transportation facilities such as train stations, port parking lots, and bus stations.

-But a few establishments are exempted from these regulations.
+However, a few establishments are exempt from these regulations.
 ADA regulations on handicapped parking spots do not apply to buildings owned by churches and private clubs.
 The same goes for private residential housing, such as apartments and condominiums.
 They are, however, subject to the Fair Housing Act.

 Handicap parking spaces – whether they are outdoors, in multi-level parking garages, or underground – should be located in an area nearest to the entrance or exit of an establishment.
 It should offer the shortest route to the door or elevator of the building.

-If the building has multiple entrances, then handicapped parking spots should be located next to or near the entrances, too.
+If the building has multiple entrances, handicap parking space painting requirements state that handicapped parking spots should be located next to or near these entrances, too.

 Related: 8 Things You Need to Know About Alligator Cracking